shank234/github-pages-with-jekyll/index.md

 One of the social media platforms I use the most is Instagram.
 [My account](https://www.instagram.com/anaghashankarr/)

+Some things I've done other than playing tennis are playing the violin for 7 years, girl scouts for 6 years, and piano for 5 years!

 I hope you enjoyed learning a little bit about me!